Elm-R/Personal-Medicine-Tracker/README.md

 - Upload inventory CSV to AWS S3 bucket
 - Send expiry alert email via AWS SES with a list of medicines expiring in the next 10 days
 - Automate expiry checks and sending emails every 10 days using AWS Lambda and Amazon EventBridge
+- Sent the required metrics to CloudWatch
-- (Planned) Visualize expiry trends using Grafana and CloudWatch metrics
+- (Planned) Visualize expiry trends with Grafana using CloudWatch metrics